 - keeping records, writing reports and giving evidence in court.

-As an assistant immigration officer your starting salary would be £24,336 a year.
-After completing the pathway training you would progress to Immigration Officer and your salary would increase to £26,866 a year.
+As an immigration enforcement officer your starting salary would be £28,000 a year rising to £29,400 a year with experience.
 There is extra allowances for working shifts and unsocial hours.